 - your theory test pass certificate, if you have it

 - a face covering, unless you have a good reason not to wear one

 - a car - most people use their driving instructor’s, but you can use your own car if it meets the rules

-Your test will be cancelled and you won’t get your money back if you don’t take the right things with you.
+Your test will be cancelled and you will not get your money back if you do not take the right things with you.